nice-chow/Viola/README.md

 I saw https://github.com/orangeduck/libCello after it hit the top of Hackernews.
 It seemed like there were a number of ways to make this even more beginner friendly.
 I think there is a lot of potential for this library to be a standalone tool used for teaching beginning programmers and slowly weaning them towards manual memory management via a lite syntax.

 Viola depends on libCello to provide the backbone.
 The more interesting parts of Viola revolve around very simple (completely context-free) string replacements and a somewhat simpler/more-friendly API that sits on top of libCello.
 Furthermore, Viola is intended more as a "standalone" language for teaching.
+Viola also extends libCello by adding support for smart pointers, thanks to (snaipe)[https://github.com/Snaipe]'s work and blog post on smart pointers in C.

 I haven't really had time to make documentation, but I wrote a number of examples in examples/ to demonstrate some of the cooler features in Viola.
 This is obviously a work in progress.
 Please feel free to make any suggestions or give any guidance!